Mai0313/Mentor/docs/Inverter/Inverter_parsed.md

 Here is the image describtion:
 ```
-The image consists of five subplots labeled (a) through (e), each displaying a different type of signal over a time interval from 0.04 to 0.06 seconds.
+The image consists of five subplots labeled (a) through (e), each displaying a different signal over a time interval from 0.04 to 0.06 seconds.
 Here is a detailed description of each subplot:

 (a) The first subplot shows a modulation signal.
 The signal varies between approximately -2 and 2 units.
-It starts at around 1.5, decreases to -2, then increases to 2, and finally decreases slightly towards the end of the interval.
+It starts at around 1.5, decreases to -2, then increases to 2, and finally decreases again towards 0.
+The signal has a smooth, continuous waveform with some sharp transitions.

-(b) The second subplot displays a signal labeled S11/S22.
-This signal is a series of high-frequency pulses that are either at 0 or 1.
-The pulses are continuous from 0.04 to about 0.048 seconds, then there is a gap, and the pulses resume from about 0.052 to 0.06 seconds.
+(b) The second subplot displays the signals S11 and S22 over time.
+These signals are binary, alternating between 0 and 1.
+The transitions between 0 and 1 are very frequent, indicating a high-frequency switching pattern.
+The pattern changes slightly around 0.05 seconds.

-(c) The third subplot shows a signal labeled S12/S21.
-Similar to subplot (b), this signal consists of high-frequency pulses alternating between 0 and 1.
-The pulses are present from 0.04 to about 0.048 seconds, followed by a gap, and then resume from about 0.052 to 0.06 seconds.
+(c) The third subplot shows the signals S12 and S21 over time.
+Similar to subplot (b), these signals are also binary and alternate between 0 and 1 with high frequency.
+The switching pattern is slightly different from that in subplot (b) and also changes around 0.05 seconds.

-(d) The fourth subplot presents a voltage signal labeled Vab (V).
-This signal also consists of high-frequency pulses, but the amplitude varies between -100 and 100 volts.
-The pattern is similar to subplots (b) and (c), with pulses from 0.04 to about 0.048 seconds, a gap, and then pulses from about 0.052 to 0.06 seconds.
+(d) The fourth subplot presents the voltage Vab in volts (V).
+The voltage alternates between approximately -100V and 100V, indicating a high-frequency switching pattern similar to the signals in subplots (b) and (c).
+The pattern changes around 0.05 seconds.

-(e) The fifth subplot shows a current signal labeled Iab (A).
-This signal is a smooth sinusoidal waveform varying between approximately -5 and 5 amperes.
-The waveform starts at around 4.5 A, decreases to -5 A, and then increases back to around 4.5 A by the end of the interval.
+(e) The fifth subplot shows the current Iab in amperes (A).
+The current waveform is a smooth sinusoidal signal, varying between approximately -5A and 5A.
+The sinusoidal nature of the current indicates a continuous and periodic signal.

-Overall, the image depicts various electrical signals, including modulation, pulse, voltage, and current signals, over a short time interval.
+Overall, the image depicts various electrical signals, including modulation, binary switching signals, voltage, and current, over a short time interval.
+The binary signals and voltage exhibit high-frequency switching, while the modulation signal and current have smoother waveforms.
 ```

 simulation the dc voltage was assumed to be 200 V and the modulation index to be 0.8.